-First, one needs to set up radial and poloidal grids $(\psi, \theta)$ as shown in Fig. 2a.
-The grids are constructed to surround the magnetic axis $(x{axis}, z{axis})$ .
+First, one needs to set up radial and poloidal grids (ψ, θ) as shown in Fig. 2(a).
+The grids are constructed to surround the magnetic axis (x{axis}, z{axis}) .
 Because the magnetic axis is unknown beforehand, iteration is needed.
-The value of the previous step (n) is used to construct the grids to advance to the next step n+1.
+The value of the previous step (n) is used to construct the grids to advance to the next step n + 1.
 Following the iteration scheme in Eq.
 (12), the source term on the right hand side of Eq.
 (12) is evaluated by using the solution for poloidal flux $\mathbf{u}^{(n)}(\psi^{(n)}, \theta^{(n)})$ in the previous step.
 Note that the pressure and current profiles are prescribed by the normalized poloidal flux.
-The total poloidal flux $\chi_a$ needs also to be determined iteratively.
+The total poloidal flux χ_a needs also to be determined iteratively.
 At the first step, the quantities at the previous step are prescribed by initial guessing.
-The matrices $\mathcal{F}$ and $\mathbf{s}$ can then be computed with previous step grids as described in subsection III B. Using the splines the matrices $\mathcal{F}$ and $\mathbf{s}$ are made to be radially continuous functions.
+The matrices \mathcal{F} and \mathbf{s} can then be computed with previous step grids as described in Sec.
+III B. Using the splines, the matrices \mathcal{F} and \mathbf{s} are made to be radially continuous functions.

-Here, it is noted that the proper choice of initial $(\psi, \theta)$ grids can affect how many Fourier components are required.
+Here, it is noted that the proper choice of initial (ψ, θ) grids can affect how many Fourier components are required.
 For the usual equilibria without X points included the choice is rather arbitrary, i.e., a wide range of grid choices can work well.
 For the equilibria with X points included proper choice of initial grids is important.
 In the ATEQ code, the initial grids are specified as follows.
-First, the grids with ellipticity k and triangularity $\delta$ are set up inside the specified plasma-vacuum boundary according to the formula with $r = [(X - x{axis})^2 + (Z - z{axis})^2]^{1/2}$ .
-Here, k and $\delta$ can be polynomial functions of $\psi$ .
+First, the grids with ellipticity k and triangularity δ are set up inside the specified plasma-vacuum boundary according to the formula with $r = [(X - x{axis})^2 + (Z - z{axis})^2]^{1/2}$.
+Here, k and δ can be polynomial functions of ψ .
 This means that one can adjust the ellipticity and triangularity from the axis to the outmost surface.
 In most cases, the linear dependence is sufficient.
 Next, the difference between the specified plasma boundary and the outmost surface given by Eqs.
-(19) and (20) are distributed radially.
-The distribution can be adjusted through an exponential multiplier of
+(19) and (20) is distributed radially.
+The distribution can be adjusted through an exponential multiplier of ψ .
+Also, the ψ grids can be packed near the axis and boundary.
+In our experience, with these flexibilities, roughly 100 Fourier sidebands are sufficient to get a good equilibrium solution with X points included.
+It is using this type of initial grid setting that the Solovév solution with X points to be described later is reproduced numerically.
+There is always a possibility to use the (ψ, θ) solution at step n for the grids at step n + 1.
+Nevertheless, it can only be used if the solution at step n is sufficiently smooth and wellbehaved.